Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

-Let us assume that $n\geq2$, but we will comment throughout the proof the changes we should do to treat the case in which $n=1$.
+Let us assume that $n\geq2$, but we will comment throughout the proof on the changes needed to treat the case $n=1$.

-For the sake of simplicity, let us denote by $\sigma$ and $d$, respectively, the sums $x_1+\ldots+x_n$ and $\sum w_i$.
+For the sake of simplicity, let us denote by $\sigma$ and $d$, respectively, the sums $x_1+\cdots+x_n$ and $\sum w_i$.
 In the following, $l_i$ will mean $w_i\sigma+w_0x_i$ for each $i=1,\ldots,n$.
 Therefore, $\lambda'_i=\xx^{w-e_i}(1-\sigma)^{w_0-1}(w_i-l_i)$ for every $i$.

-Let us pick an element $c$ of $R$, which we can assume without loss of generality to be homogeneous of degree $m\geq0$, and let us say that there exist $a$, and $n$ polynomials $b^i$ for every $i=1,\ldots,n$, so that $\Phi(a,b^1,\ldots,b^n)=c$, and see which conditions we have to impose on them.
-For every $r\geq0$, we will have that
+Exactly as we did in the previous proposition, let us pick an element $c$ of $R$, that we can assume as before without loss of generality to be homogeneous of degree $m\geq0$, and let us say that there exist $a$, and $n$ polynomials $b^i$ for every $i=1,\ldots,n$, so that $\Phi(a,b^1,\ldots,b^n)=c$, and see which conditions we have to impose on them.
+We will express the unknown polynomials $a$ and the $b^i$ in terms of some others and deduce some conditions on the new ones, although here those conditions will not be as simple as in the previous example.
+Then we will give a system of equations such that the existence of solutions to it implies the existence of $a$ and the $b^i$.
+In the end we will show how to find a solution of such a system using that none of $w_0\alpha$,\ldots,$w_n\alpha$ is an integer.